Ekumen-OS/gz_ekumen_worlds/CONTRIBUTING.md

    a release / main branch.
 This is a good habit to get in, and will make your life easier.

-#. **Write your code.** To remember:
+#. **Write your code and assets.** To remember:
    - Look at the existing code and try to maintain the existing style and pattern as much as possible.
 You may install `pre-commit` hooks to enforce this.
    - **Always** keep your branch updated with the original repository.

+Same as for code, every asset submitted must be compatible with this repository license.
+That is, it must be of your own making or licensed under terms that are at least as permissive as this license and attributed as such.
+CC0 is one example of a typical asset license that is compatible.

 #### Process

-All Andino team members actively:
+All Ekumen team members actively:

-* **Watch** all Andino-related repositories to receive email notifications of new issues / pull requests
+* **Watch** all Ekumen OS repositories to receive email notifications of new issues / pull requests
 * Provide **feedback** to issues as soon as possible
 * **Review** pull requests as soon as possible